 - This can be used in many platforms such as mac os, Linux, Unix, and window.

-- Inadequate ACID properties can be compensated by Memcached, and it never blocks.
+- Memcached can compensate inadequate ACID properties, and it never blocks.

 - It’s quite slow, mainly due to serialization or deserialization and network latency, compared with the In-Memory cache.

-- Limited access to the same data package by more than one user, as there is just one copy and held in one location.
+- There is limited access to the same data package by more than one user, as there is just one copy and held in one location.